nxp-auto-linux/ipc-shm/README.rst

 Configuration notes
 ===================
-There are four hardware-related parameters that can be configured at the driver API level: TX and RX inter-core interrupt IDs, local core ID and remote core ID.
+There are five hardware-related parameters that can be configured at the driver API level: TX and RX inter-core interrupt IDs, local core ID, remote core ID and trusted cores.

 The interrupt IDs are MSCM core-to-core directed interrupt IDs.
 Valid values are in range [0..2] for S32xx and [0..3] for S32V234.
 TX and RX interrupt IDs must